kanchanchy/kanchanchy.github.io/_pages/education-experience.md

 * Android Application Developer, La Chef Plc, UK, August 2015 - December 2016
   * Worked on developing mobile applications for managing online orders and reservations at various restaurants in UK.

-* Trainer of Mobile Application Development, ICT Divisions of Bangladesh, May 2015 - July 2015
+* Trainer of Mobile Application Development, ICT Division of Bangladesh, May 2015 - July 2015
   * Trained approximately 100 undergraduate students on Android Application Development.